MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/application-authenticity/index.md

 2. Copy the path of BTS Tool and paste in the new "Run Script Phase" you have created.
 3. Drag the run script phase above the **Compile sources** phase.

-Ideally, this should only be enabled when building a release build.
+The tool should  be used when building a production version of the application.

 ## Troubleshooting
 {: #troubleshooting }

-- During development, it is recommended to disable application authenticity as it may detect legitimate changes to your application.
+### Reset
-- The first device to connect to your application after enabling application authenticity will define the fingerprint of the application.
+The first device to connect to your application after enabling application authenticity will define the fingerprint of the application.
 If you would like to reset this fingerprint, you can either **disable** then **enable** the feature, or use the [**mfpadm** CLI](../../administering-apps/using-cli/) to call the **reset** endpoint.

 ### Validation Type
 {: #validation }